Ziyadid dynasty: Independent rule

+Decline

 The Yufirids again attacked in 989 and burnt Zabid.
 However, the Mamluk al-Husayn bin Salamah managed to save the kingdom from complete collapse.
 He defeated the mountain tribes and restored the Ziyadid realm to its old limits.
 Al-Husayn was remembered as a just and high-spirited regent who dug wells and canals and constructed roads across the kingdom.
 He governed until his peaceful demise in 1012.
 The back side of the coin was that the Ziyadid monarchs lost effective power after 981 while a succession of Mamluks held real power, which at length made for political turmoil.
 After al-Husayn's death, his slave, the eunuch Marjan, held power as wazir.
 He in turn raised two Ethiopian slaves called Nafis and Najah who received high offices in the state.
 According to Kamal Suleiman Salibi, the last Ziyadi ruler was murdered in 1018 and replaced by Nafis.
 Nafis adopted royal titles but was immediately challenged by Najah, who defeated Nafis and Marjan and founded the Najahid dynasty in 1022.

-List of Ziyadid rulers
+List of rulers

 (This list follows H.C.
 Kay, Yaman: Its early medieval history (London 1892).
 A deviant list is published in Clifford Edmund Bosworth, The new Islamic dynasties (Columbia University Press 1996), p.
 99, with the following names and dates: Muhammad bin Ziyad 818–859, Ibrahim bin Muhammad 859–896, Ziyad bin Ibrahim 896–902, Ibn Ziyad 902–911, Abu'l-Jaysh 911–981, etc.)